tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 HTTP Client Hints {{!RFC8942}} defines a convention for HTTP headers to communicate optional information from clients to servers as hints.
 This can be done conditionally based on if a server claims to support a particular hint.
-A server requests hints by listing them in the Accept-CH response header, or via other methods such as ALPS or ACCEPT_CH frames.
+A server can request hints by listing them in the Accept-CH response header.

 This document defines a client hint that can be used to send a geolocation entry based on the client's determined location.
 This